DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Experiments

 \subsection{Ablation studies}

-\textbf{Choice of $\bm{\gamma}$.} To further understand the effect of hyperparameters in DFRot, we conducted an ablation study on Wikitext-2 PPL to investigate the impact of different $\gamma$ settings for W4A4KV4 and W4A4KV16.
-As seen in Figures~\ref{fig:gamma_ablation_w4a4kv4} and \ref{fig:gamma_ablation_w4a4kv16}, when $\gamma$ ranges between 50 and 200, DFRot achieves significant improvements across various LLaMA models using $\mathrm{RH}$.
-Notably, on the LLaMA3-8B model, known for its quantization challenges, we observed a PPL improvement of over 0.2.
-If we set $\gamma=1$ and treat $\mX^m$ and $\mX \setminus \mX^m$ equally to minimize their quantization errors, it may reduce the quantization loss of $\mX \setminus \mX^m$ but increase the quantization loss of $\mX^m$, ultimately resulting in a performance decline on the LLaMA2-13B.
-Conversely, if we set $\gamma \to \infty$ and only optimize the quantization error for $\mX^m$, it will increase the quantization error of $\mX \setminus \mX^m$, resulting in an accuracy drop across the LLaMA2-7B, LLaMA2-13B, and LLaMA3-8B.
-It is also worth mentioning that the trend observed in the Mistral-7B-v0.3 model significantly differs from that of the LLaMA models.
-We believe this is primarily because, compared to the LLaMA models, the $\mathrm{RH}$ has effective in reducing the quantization error on \(\mX^{m}\) as shown in Figure~\ref{fig:quant_error_mistral_7b}.
-Therefore, optimizing the quantization error of \(\mX^{m}\) does not have a noticeable impact on the Mistral-7B-v0.3.
+\textbf{Choice of $\bm{\gamma}$.} To further understand the effect of hyperparameters in DFRot, we conducted an ablation study on Wikitext-2 PPL to investigate the impact of different $\gamma$ settings for W4A4KV16.
+As seen in Figure~\ref{fig:gamma_ablation_w4a4kv16}, when $\gamma$ ranges between 50 and 200, DFRot achieves significant improvements across various LLaMA models using $\mathrm{RH}$.
+Notably, on the LLaMA3-8B model, which is known for its quantization performance sensitiveness to massive activations from Table~\ref{tab:random_vs_hadamard}, we observed a PPL improvement of over 0.2 in Figure~\ref{subfig:llama3_8b_hadamard_gamma}.
+If we set $\gamma=1$ and treat $\mX^m$ and $\mX^{cal} \setminus \mX^m$ equally to minimize their quantization errors, it may reduce the quantization loss of $\mX^{cal} \setminus \mX^m$ but increase the quantization loss of $\mX^m$, ultimately resulting in a performance decline on the LLaMA2-13B.
+Conversely, if we set $\gamma \to \infty$ and only optimize the quantization error for $\mX^m$, it will increase the quantization error of $\mX^{cal} \setminus \mX^m$, resulting in an accuracy drop across the LLaMA-7B, LLaMA2-7B, LLaMA2-13B and LLaMA3-8B models.

-\paragraph{Initialize with Randomized Orthogonal.} We conducted an ablation study on the use of $\mathrm{RO}$ with varying $\gamma$ values.
-From Figure~\ref{fig:random_ablation_w4a4kv4} and Figure~\ref{fig:random_ablation_w4a4kv16}, it can be observed that, compared to using $\mathrm{RH}$ for initialization, our method achieved significant improvements in $\mathrm{RO}$ scenarios.
-However, due to the exceptional performance of $\mathrm{RH}$, initialization and optimization using $\mathrm{RH}$ often yield superior final results compared to those obtained with random initialization.
+\paragraph{Initialize with Randomized Orthogonal.} We conducted an ablation to study the effectiveness of DFRot when $\mR_1$ initialized with $\mathrm{RO}$.
+We keep the same experimental settings as in the study with $\mathrm{RH}$ and optimize the rotation matrix with different $\gamma$ values.
+As shown in Figure~\ref{fig:random_ablation_w4a4kv16}, our method achieves considerable improvements in $\mathrm{RO}$ scenarios compared to using $\mathrm{RH}$ for initialization.
+Meanwhile, it is more effective for LLM whose quantization peformance is more sensitive to the massive activations, such as LLaMA3-8B and LLaMA3-70B.
+However, due to the exceptional performance of $\mathrm{RH}$, initialization and optimization using $\mathrm{RH}$ always yield superior final results compared to those obtained with $\mathrm{RO}$.
+Therefore, we recommend using $\mathrm{RH}$ for initialization in practice to achieve better performance.